EndPointCorp/end-point-blog/2025/05/rebuilding_a_modern_app_in_rails_7_without_js.md

 ### The Application: A Simplified Project Management Tool

-I had previously built an app that was esentially a dumbed down version of Trello.
+I had previously built an app that was esentially a simplified version of Trello.
 The app is a lightweight project management tool featuring:

 - Boards and cards